IBM/IBM-RPA-Toolkit-for-BAW/README.md

 - _bot_version_ (String): version number of the bot you want to run.
 - _bot_input_ (String): input parameters that you want to provide when calling the bot – needs to be in JSON String format (look Test Synchronous Integration CSHS for an example).

-`RPAInfo_Srever_Async` is the BO that you need to use when calling out for your bot.
+`RPAInfo_Srever_Async` is the BO that you need to use when calling out your bot using the new asynchronous RPA Server API.
 It has the following parameters:

 ![](./images/rpa_info_async.png)
-- _web_api_url_ (String): the URL pointing to your RPA Agent’s Web API.
+- _server_api_url_ (String): the URL pointing to your RPA Server's API.
-- _http_method_ (String): method you want to use, GET or POST are supported, but if you’re passing input parameters, you should always use POST.
-- _unlock_machine_ (String): accepts true or false and determines if your agent environment (Windows) needs to be unlocked in order to run the bot.
-- _bot_to_trigger_ (String): name of the bot – as it is in your RPA tenant repository – you want to run.
+- _process_id_ (String): the ID of the RPA process you want to trigger.
-- _bot_version_ (String): version number of the bot you want to run.
+- _tenant_id_ (String): the ID of the RPA tenant that has the process that you want to trigger.
-- _bot_input_ (String): input parameters that you want to provide when calling the bot – needs to be in JSON String format (look Test Synchronous Integration CSHS for an example).
+- _bot_input_ (String): input parameter(s) that you want to provide when calling the RPA process – needs to be in JSON String format and wrapped to **payload** object.
+Look the documentation / example inside the toolkit.
+- _username_ (String): name of the RPA user you want to use to trigger the process with.
+- _password_ (String): password of the RPA user used to trigger the process.

 `TestResponse` is used for testing in the Test Synchronous Integration CSHS to handle the response back from the bot.

 >**Processes**

-`IBM RPA Activity NOT-TESTED` is the process to be used when calling out bots in asynchronous manner.
-As it was already discussed, the current Toolkit and the IBM RPA does not support this yet, but the Toolkit implementation is already in place.
+`IBM RPA Async Call` is the process to be used when calling out bots in asynchronous manner using the new RPA Server API.

 >**Client-Side Human Services (CSHS)**

-`RPA Task` is used by the IBM RPA Activity NOT-TESTED, so it is not in use in this version yet.
+`Test Get Processes` is a helper service for getting the **process ID** for the process you want to trigger using the RPA Server API.
+Process IDs are immutable, so you only need to get the ID once and then you can use it in **RPAInfo_Server_Asynch** BO when triggering the bot.

+`Test Get Tenants` is a helper service for getting the **tenant ID** that has the process you want to trigger using the RPA Server API.
+Tenant IDs are immutable, so you only need to get the ID once and then you can use it in **RPAInfo_Server_Asynch** BO when triggering the bot.

+`Test Login to tenant` is a helper service for getting the **access token** for the tenant that has the process you want to trigger using the RPA Server API.
+You do not need to use this service since the code to get the access token is embedded to the toolkit functionality (**IBM RPA Async Call** process).

 `Test Synchronous Integration` is a ready-made service for testing the synchronous call using the Run IBM RPA Bot service flow.